manian0430/create-agent-chat-app/src/create-agent-chat-app/template/README.md

 ## Usage

-Once the app is running, you'll be prompted to enter:
+Once the app is running (or if using the deployed site), you'll be prompted to enter:

 - **Deployment URL**: The URL of the LangGraph server you want to chat with.
 This can be a production or development URL.
 - **Assistant/Graph ID**: The name of the graph, or ID of the assistant to use when fetching, and submitting runs via the chat interface.